mmbman/Katagiri/1987-03-27-Platform-Sutra-Talk-3.md

 The same applies to your everyday life.
 I think you have many, many things at your house: furniture, and closets, and toilet space, pictures on the wall, many things.
 But I think they are functioning always.
 Otherwise, the picture on the wall doesn’t make sense, the space of the house doesn’t make sense.
 So you should understand everything in terms of the functioning of existence.
 But usually we understand everything in terms of concept.

 So that’s why one of the Buddha’s teachings is called *interdependent co-origination*.
-If you miss this point, you don’t understand Buddha’s teaching.
-No.
+If you miss this point, you don’t understand Buddha’s teaching, no.

 #### 28:27